 Please note: Once you watch the video, data will be transmitted to Youtube/Google.
 For more information, see Google Privacy.

-Scientists in the Kiel Marine Science priority research area collaborate beyond the boundaries of their disciplines and faculties in overarching research programmes, such as special research areas promoted by DFG or in multidisciplinary research networks.
+Scientists from Kiel Marine Science collaborate beyond the boundaries of their disciplines and faculties, through participating in overarching research programmes such as special research areas promoted by DFG and projects of the German Alliance for Marine Research (DAM) or multidisciplinary associations.
 Through their projects, they promote and develop the profile of inter- and transdisciplinary marine scientific research at Kiel University.